VenelinMartinov/tic_tac_toe/README.md

 # Tic-Tac-Toe Server

-This is a very simple implementation of a tic-tac-toe server.
+This is a very simple implementation of a tic-tac-toe server and client.
 It allows two players to play tic-tac-toe via http requests.
+Refer to the client `python t3_client/client_main.py --help` for instructions on how to use it.
+Note that this was done in a few hours so is still in a rough state.

 ## Running the code